MrChebik/Java8-Training/Chapter 4 - JavaFX/README.md

 Consider a class with many JavaFX properties, most of which are never changed from a default.
 Show how the property can be set up on demand, when it is set to a nondefault value or when the `xxxProperty()` method is called for the first time.

+# Task 4
+Enhance the program in Section 4.5, "Bindings", on page 75 so that the circle stays centered and always touches at least two of the sides of the scene.